How To Make Lacing Cards to Teach Kids Fine Motor Skills and Sewing Skills

 Jan 23, 2019

-Lately, my older hooligans have shown a keen interest in learning how to sew, so I thought some homemade lacing cards would be a great way to teach them some basic sewing stitches.
+Lately, my older kids have shown a keen interest in learning how to sew, so I thought some homemade lacing cards would be a great way to teach them some basic sewing stitches.
 Younger kids can use these cards to practice basic lacing and weaving skills.
-The winter mitt shape is perfect if your’re focusing on a winter clothing theme with your little ones this month.
+The winter mitt shape is perfect if your’re focusing on a winter clothing theme with your little ones.

 You'll Also Love: How to Make Rainbow Stone Stackers

 I made the shapes up in advance, and punched the holes in them because punching through cardboard is still a little to hard for my gang to do.
 Then I handed them over to the kids for decorating.
 They turned them into colourful winter mitts with paint and ribbon scraps, and they've been practicing their sewing and lacing skills ever since.

 - thin cardboard (a cereal box works great)

 - glue stick